 I’m not telling anyone when my test is!
 Not even my mum knows!
 Only my driving instructor knows, so I’m being really secretive about it.
 I’m keen on keeping it a secret because I put a lot of pressure on myself.
 So, I feel like if people know they’re going to say ‘good luck’ and then it’s all just going to get into my head and I’ll start to panic!
 It keeps me more calm if I don’t tell anyone when it is so I can just go ahead and do it.

 Are you excited to get more independence through driving, too?
-Take a look at Veygo’s flexible, on-demand Learner Driver Insurance.
+Take a look at our flexible learner driver insurance.
 With cover from 2 hours to 90 days, get the practice you need to get yourself on the road.